×

 Pyrolysis of sludge is an environmentally interesting area where dangerous, organic and chemical residues are captured, but where large amounts of CO2 are emitted in the process.
 VandCenter Syd (Danish waterwork) e.g. converts faecal sludge into biogas and sludge in general into agricultural fertiliser.
 When the sludge is purified via pyrolysis it becomes green manure.
 The purification, CO2 capture and simultaneous hydrogen production abilities of ESTECH’s technology is therefore an ideal solution to very specific challenges.

-Characteristics and advantages
+Characteristics

 • No hazardous chemicals are used

-• Highly scalable, decentralised solution – from smaller industrial sites to large power plants
+• Highly scalable, decentralised solution

-• The CCCH2 process is based on CO2 scrubbing in a high-efficiency scrubber tower, and electrochemical separation of CO2, O2 and H2 from the scrubber wash-water
+• The process is based on CO2 scrubbing in a high-efficiency scrubber tower, and electrochemical separation of CO2, O2 and H2 from the scrubber wash-water

 • The technology uses less energy by integrating carbon capture with hydrogen production